Relkion/quartz/content/NaNoWriMo/TianDiRen-Foreword.md

 ## Rambling Ahead

-My guilty pleasure is hunting [Novel Updates](https://www.novelupdates.com/) for a [good time](NaNoWriMo/Webnovel-Recommendations.md).
+My guilty pleasure is hunting [Novel Updates](https://www.novelupdates.com/) for a [[Webnovel-Recommendations|good time]].
 I'm a pretty heavy reader of the transmigration and isekai genres, and while there are things I enjoy about them, there are also things that I find quite annoying about them.

 I will not say too much about them here, but only mention my top three pet peeves; sexism, abundance of filler, and a seemingly endless parade of doctor-assassin heroines.
 I don't know what it is about this trope that deserves replicating with reckless abandon but...